 Fortunately, the answer to that last question is yes.
 Here’s how I came to find out about such a school, specifically Nature Reliance School.

 It seemed like a good idea to interview Craig for DestinySurvival Radio.
-So he was my guest yesterday, and I think you’ll enjoy our visit..
+So he was my guest this week, and I think you’ll enjoy our visit..

 Who is Craig Caudill?